Best Travel Agency in Laos (2026): Top Tour Operators

 Q: Can I just rent a scooter and do the "Thakhek Loop" on my own?

-A: You can, and hundreds of people do this type of Laos tours every month.
+A: You can, and hundreds of people do this type of Laos tour every month.
 It’s one of the best experiences in Southeast Asia.
 But make sure you actually know how to ride a bike.
-If you're nervous, several agencies can arrange the "Loop" with a support van or a professional lead rider.
+If you're nervous, find a travel agency in Laos that can arrange the "Loop" with a support van or a professional lead rider.

 Q: How much should I actually be tipping my guides and drivers?